 I could have chosen any one of a thousand examples, but I chose an obvious one.
 Let’s talk about Dulux matt emulsion in comparison to its trade counterpart, which is Dulux Trade vinyl matt.

-- Opacity – Not as good, meaning you may have to apply an additional coat.
+- Opacity – Not as good, meaning you may need apply an additional coat of paint.

 - Durability – try to wipe a wall finished in Dulux matt and you will remove the paint.
 Trade paint will stand up to a light clean.
 This is due to the amount of polymer binders in each product.